twinlogix/typetta/docs/chapters/data-model/scalars.md

 ### Scalar Adapter

-Additional scalars need a second specification that defines how Typetva must deal with them, a so-called *adapter*.
+Additional scalars need a second specification that defines how Typetta must deal with them, a so-called *adapter*.

 A ``Scalar Adapter`` is an object that contains all the details about how the system should behave with the specific scalar regarding:
-- Database serialization
+- Database serialisation
-- Database deserialization
+- Database deserialisation
 - Validation
 - Auto-generation

 Scalar adapters must be configured at the DAOContext level and are shared by all DAOs.

-Following an example of a Scalar Adapter for the Decimal scalar already described above.
-The TypeScript type this scalar is mapped to is BigNumber, while the data type to which it must be serialized on MongoDB is Decimal128.
+Below is an example of a Scalar Adapter for the Decimal scalar already described above.
+The TypeScript type this scalar is mapped to is BigNumber, while the data type to which it must be serialised on MongoDB is Decimal128.

 ```typescript
 const decimalAdapter = {